Big Trouble in Little China: Plot

-Truck driver Jack Burton wins a bet with his friend Wang Chi.
-To make sure he follows through on payment, Jack accompanies him to the airport to pick up Wang's Chinese fiancée Miao Yin, where a Chinese-American street gang, the Lords of Death, tries to kidnap another Chinese girl.
-She is being met by her friend Gracie Law.
-After Jack intervenes, they take Miao Yin instead.
+Jack Burton is driving his semi-trailer truck while narrating a monologue over the radio.
+He arrives at an outdoor market, drinking and gambling throughout the night.
+In the morning, Jack wins a bet with Wang Chi in a game of reflexes.
+To make sure he follows through on payment, Jack accompanies Wang to meet his fiancée Miao Yin at the airport, where they are confronted by Lords of Death gang members, who capture Miao Yin for her green eyes.

-Jack and Wang track the Lords of Death to Chinatown, where they find a funeral procession that erupts into a battle between the Chang Sing and Wing Kong, two ancient Chinese warrior societies.
-When "The Three Storms" – Thunder, Rain, and Lightning, warriors with weather-themed powers – appear, slaughtering the Chang Sing, Jack attempts to gun his big-rig through the crowd, but runs over David Lo Pan, a man directing the Three Storms.
-Horrified, Jack exits his truck, but finds Lo Pan unhurt and glowing with magic.
-Wang hurriedly guides Jack through the alleys; they escape, but Jack's truck is stolen.
+Jack and Wang track the gang to Chinatown, where they encounter a funeral procession which erupts into battle between the Chang Sing and Wing Kong, two ancient Chinese warrior societies.
+After three warriors with weather-themed powers - Thunder, Rain and Lightning (known as the Three Storms) - appear, Jack attempts to drive away, but seems to run over Lo Pan, a magician standing behind the Storms; Lo Pan is unhurt and glowing.
+Wang and Jack escape through the alleys, but Jack's truck is stolen.

-Wang takes Jack to his restaurant, where they meet with Gracie, her journalist friend Margo, Wang's friend Eddie Lee, and magician Egg Shen, a local authority on mysticism and Lo Pan.
-They explain to Jack (who only wants his truck back) the ancient knowledge and sorcery the Chinese brought with them to America.
-The group devises a plan to infiltrate a brothel, where they believe Miao Yin is held.
-They break in, but are interrupted by the Storms who kidnap Miao Yin, and take her to Lo Pan.
+Wang takes Jack to his restaurant, where they meet Wang's friend Eddie Lee, Gracie Law and her journalist friend Margo.
+The group devises a plan to infiltrate a brothel, where they believe Miao Yin is held captive.
+They break in, but are interrupted by the Storms, who capture Miao Yin and bring her to Lo Pan.

 Jack and Wang track down the front business used by Lo Pan and impersonate telephone repairmen to gain access, but are quickly subdued by Rain.
-After being tied up and beaten by Thunder, they meet Lo Pan – however, he now appears as a crippled old man.
+After being tied up and beaten, they meet Lo Pan.
+He now appears as David Lo Pan, an elderly and feeble businessman.
+Jack and Wang's friends attempt to save them and are also captured.